wbeebe/EspressifProjects/README.md

 ## Simple-WebServer
 A project that is written in MicroPython and is meant to run with version 1.19.1 or greater.
 It acts as a simple access point and will present a single web page at IP address 192.168.1.2.
 That web page can control the on-board RGB LED.
 ## WiFi-Scan
-A project that is a major re-write in C++.
+An Espressif example project that is a major re-write in C++.
 Part of the main.cpp source was spun out as two files (esp_wifi_support.hpp and .cpp) to correct the use of switch statements for converting several enumerations into strings and begin to make it reusable.
+This project now compiles and runs on an ESP32-C6-DevKitC-1 v1.1 and v1.2.

-The output was cleaned up to replace the crude use of tabs with proper C/C++ print  statement formatting.
+In particular the output was cleaned up to replace the crude use of tabs with proper C/C++ print  statement formatting.
 See the projects README file for an output example.
+## Colour_Blink
+A project written explicitly for the ESP32-C6-DevKitC-1.
+The code simply cycles continously through six different colours on the NeoPixel.
+If `idf.py` is connected to `monitor`, then every six seconds or so a single line of text will be emitted at the start of a colour cycle.
-# Mastodon
+# Mastodon Link
 <a rel="me" href="https://mastodon.cloud/@wbeebe">Mastodon</a>